angular/angular/aio/content/guide/router.md

 </code-example>

-You should only need this trick for the live example, not production code.
+You only need this trick for the live example, not production code.

 ~~~